ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

 @cdc.validate_schemas
 def function_name(inputVar1: cdt.NDTimeSeries, inputVar2: Quantity):

-    """What does this function do?.
+    """What this function does.

-    [1] Authors et al., "title", Journal vol., year, doi:
+    Args:
+        inputVar1: ...
+        inputVar2: ...

+    Returns:
+        description of the return value
     """

     #